bzgoering/Checkers/README.md

-Standard recreation of player vs player checkers.
+Recreation of player vs player checkers.

 Rules are mostly the same:
   The bottom (Blue) goes first.
   only forward diagonal moves are allowed. valid moves are final (no undo). multi taking of pieces is permitted.
+  The winner goes to the last piece standing or the most points.

 How to take a piece:
   move a piece to the desired piece to jump.